chrdavis/JPEGAutoRotator/README.md

 Windows Vista,7,8,10

 ### Windows Shell Context Menu Extension
 JPEGAutoRotator will appear in the context menu when you right-click single or multiple images (as well as folders that are treated as image folders).
 The contents of sub folders are also enumerated and rotated as necessary.
-JPEGAutoRotator will show progress UI if the operation takes more than a couple of seconds.
+JPEGAutoRotator will show a progress dialog if the operation takes more than a couple of seconds.

 The code takes advantage of systems with multiple processors/cores by parallelizing the work across multiple threads resulting in faster execution.